BOXFoundation/box-js/note.md

-        ├── makeUnsignedTx # Make unsigned common transaction on-chain ├── makeUnsignedSplitAddrTx # Make unsigned split address tx ├── makeUnsignedTokenIssueTx # Make unsigned token issue tx, if submited, this will issue a token ├── makeUnsignedTokenTransferTx # Make unsigned token transfer tx ├── createTransaction # Create unsigned transaction by UTXOs ├── signTransaction # Sign a unsigned transaction ├── sendTransaction # Send transaction to the chain, it will come into the memory pool ├── viewTxDetail # Get transaction info by the given transaction hash
+        ├── makeUnsignedTx # Make unsigned common transaction on-chain ├── makeUnsignedSplitAddrTx # Make unsigned split address tx ├── makeUnsignedTokenIssueTx # Make unsigned token issue tx, if submited, this will issue a token ├── makeUnsignedTokenTx # Make unsigned token transfer tx ├── createTransaction # Create unsigned transaction by UTXOs ├── signTransaction # Sign a unsigned transaction ├── sendTx # Send transaction to the chain, it will come into the memory pool ├── viewTxDetail # Get transaction info by the given transaction hash

         ├── createSplitAddr # 构建分账合约 (整个流程)